-Holders of an aggregate of 15,076,938 shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We have also registered the offer and sale of all shares of common stock that we may issue under our equity compensation plans.
+Moreover, holders of an aggregate of 14,651,254 shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+If we were to register the resale of these shares, they could be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates under applicable rules.
+If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.